mmadil/askcoding/README.dev.md

 - For the Python part, we follow pep8 in most cases.
 We use [flake8][flake8] to check for linting errors.
 Once you're ready to commit changes, check your code with `flake8`.
 - Install a plugin for [EditorConfig][editorconfig] and let it handle some of the formating issues for you.
 - For the Django part, we follow standard [Django coding style][django-coding-style].
+- For managing our dependencies we use [pip-tools](https://github.com/nvie/pip-tools).
 - For contributing, we use [git flow][git-flow] which automate the branching workflow